GoogleChrome/web.dev/src/site/content/en/vitals/index.md

 of page loads, segmented across mobile and desktop devices.

-Tools that assess Core Web Vitals compliance should consider a page passing if it meets the recommended targets at the 75th percentile for all of the above three metrics.
+Tools that assess Core Web Vitals compliance should consider a page passing if it meets the recommended targets at the 75th percentile for all of the Core Web Vitals metrics.
+If a page does not have data for a particular metric (for example, a page will not have FID data if users do not interact with it) it can still pass provided it meets the recommended targets for all other metrics.

 {% Aside %}
   To learn more about the research and methodology behind these recommendations,